-I am a WordPress girl – not a lawyer.
+I am a WordPress Expert – not a lawyer.
 Especially for those in the EU – we recommend getting legal advice.

 The laws surrounding disclosure statements for bloggers have been evolving over the years.
 In the United States, the Federal Trade Commission (FTC) first issued guidelines for endorsements and testimonials in 1980, which required advertisers to disclose any material connections they had with endorsers.
 In 2009, the FTC updated its guidelines to include bloggers, requiring them to disclose any material connections they had with brands they were endorsing.

-Since then, there have been several updates and revisions to the guidelines, with the most recent update coming in 2020.
-The guidelines require bloggers to disclose any material connections they have with brands or products they promote, such as compensation or free products.
+The most recent update in 2020 requires bloggers to disclose any connections they have with brands or products they promote, such as compensation or free products.

 This statement is required to be plainly visible on any page that endorses a product/service or brand.